 The minor field representatives can be appointed near the end of the coursework stage of the degree, but should be completed by the end of the last semester of coursework.
 Students formally declare their minors (see the information on minors for how this is done) long before they declare their minor field representatives.

-Note: The guided electives option does not have a minor field representative.
+Note: The Other Required Credits general elective option does not have a minor field representative.

 For most majors and minors, to request your committee, submit the form below.
 Signatures are not required, but the student must speak with each person on the list before submitting the form to the Graduate Office.
 This form may be submitted separately for the major and minor field representatives.